jaypoc/stlcc-ioy/README.md

 ```
 # Installation Instructions

-### Step 1: Export your Images and Tab-delimited file from ICM
+### Step 1: Export Data and Images

+The first step is to export your competition data and image files from the Image Competition Manager software.

     1. Load all of the IOY competitions just as you would any normal competition.
     2. Go to the "Import Export" tab (Make sure all IOY competitions are shown)